-A Stack Test Protocol for the air emission testing was reviewed and approved by the EGLE-AQD.
+A test protocol for the air emission testing was reviewed and approved by the EGLE-AQD.
 This section provides a summary of the sampling and analytical procedures that were used during the testing periods.

 4.1 Summary of Sampling Methods